Russian Naval Aviation: Organization

 The air bases combined geographically closely located flying units of various arms with ground support units.
 As the naval aviation followed the air force organizational practice it too adopted the air base organization.
-The separate air commands of the fleets (Air Force of the Northern Fleet, Air Force of the Pacific Fleet, Air Force of the Baltic Fleet and Air Force of the Black Sea Fleet) were disbanded and naval aviation assets adopted a three level operational chain of command including Military District — Fleet — Air Base.
+The separate air commands of the fleets (Air Force of the Northern Fleet, Air Force of the Pacific Fleet, Air Force of the Baltic Fleet and Air Force of the Black Sea Fleet) were disbanded and naval aviation assets adopted a three level operational chain of command including Military District – Fleet – Air Base.

-Concerning its inventory, it was decided that the naval aviation divest its heavy bombers and fighter aircraft (except for the Admiral Kuznetsov air wing), transferring them to the Air Force.
+Concerning its inventory, it was decided that the naval aviation divest its heavy bombers and fighter aircraft (except for the 's air wing), transferring them to the Air Force.
 The re-organization of the Air Force was later reverted on the grounds of being counter-productive.
 The four Air Forces and Air Defence Operational Commands (1st through 4th) were reverted to Air Forces and Air Defence Armies (6th, 14th, 11th and 4th respectively), one per military district each.

 With the establishment of the Northern Fleet Joint Strategic Command as a de facto fifth military district a new 45th Air Forces and Air Defence Army was formed under it.
 Its aviation units belong to the naval aviation unlike the other four air armies, which consist of air force units.
 The air force also started transforming its fighter aviation from air bases into fighter aviation regiments belonging to composite aviation divisions.

 The naval aviation also reverted the decision to divest its fighter air arm (but not its bomber aircraft, which remain with the Air Force).
 MiG-31 were transferred back to the Navy and new Su-30SM heavy multirole fighters were ordered.
 These aircraft were grouped into fighter aviation regiments independent from the air bases.
 As of 2019 the naval aviation air bases consist of maritime patrol and ASW aircraft, transport aircraft, ASW helicopters, combat and assault helicopters, transport helicopters and UAVs.

 Naval aviation is following the air force in the resurrection of the air divisions as an operational level of command and control.
 It is yet undecided whether the naval aviation air bases will become air divisions, reforming their fixed wing, helicopter and UAV assets in aviation regiments and squadrons or new composite naval aviation divisions will be formed and the NAABs will be subordinated to them next to the fighter aviation regiments.